Crawfordsville, Indiana: 20th century

 The beginning of the 20th century marked important steps for Crawfordsville, as Culver Union Hospital and the Carnegie Library were built in 1902.
-Culver operated as a not-for-profit, municipally-owned facility for 80 years, but was then sold to for-profit American Medical International, and in 1984 was relocated from its original location near downtown to a new campus north of the city.
+Culver operated as a not-for-profit, municipally owned facility for 80 years, but was then sold to for-profit American Medical International, and in 1984 was relocated from its original location near downtown to a new campus north of the city.
 The hospital's ownership was transferred to Sisters of St. Francis Health Services, Inc. in 2000 and renamed St. Clare Medical Center.
 In 2011, it was again renamed, to Franciscan St. Elizabeth Health - Crawfordsville.
+The electric interurban railway to Lebanon opened in 1904, offering fast frequent transportation to Indianapolis and Lafayette.
+This was followed in 1907 with the Ben Hur Route, which ran directly to Indianapolis.
 In 1911, Crawfordsville High School was founded, and promptly won the state's first high school basketball title.
 Crawfordsville's major employer for much of the century, commercial printer RR Donnelley, began operations in Crawfordsville in 1922.

+In 1910, the city limits were expanded to annex the adjoining towns of Englewood, Fiskville, Highland, and Longview.

 Recent history has held few nationally noteworthy events for the city but much internal change.
-Nucor Steel, Alcoa CSI, Raybestos Products Company, Pace Dairy Foods, and Random House have all created factories in or near Crawfordsville which provided employment to much of the population.
+Nucor Steel, CSI Closures (formerly Alcoa), Raybestos Products Company, Pace Dairy Foods, and Random House have all created factories in or near Crawfordsville which provided employment to much of the population.
 Manpower has taken over as the primary employer in the city and has allowed most of the local companies to reduce employees.
 In 2008, Raybestos laid off the majority of its workforce with less than 100 employees left.
 Wabash College won the Division III NCAA basketball title in 1982.
 The college plays an annual football game against Depauw University for the Monon Bell, one of the oldest rivalries in all college sports.
 In 1998, the state began a proposed project to widen U.S. Route 231, in an attempt to ease intrastate travel flow.